Florida Crime Rate on the Decline

 Second degree murder charges often lack the level of premeditation seen in first degree cases.
 However, the defendant still allegedly acted in a manner that demonstrated a lack of respect for human life.
 A specific intent to kill is generally not necessary to prove second degree murder.
 The maximum possible penalty for a second degree conviction is life imprisonment.

 Accusations of murder are the most serious charges you can face.
-The assistance of a capable attorney is vital to defending your innocence and protecting your freedom.
+The assistance of a capable lawyer is vital to defending your innocence and protecting your freedom.